timofeysie/emperor-don-carlos/README.md

 # Emperor Don Carlos

-An Ionic Angular app with dynamic theming.
+An Ionic Angular Progressive Web App with dynamic theming.

 The PWA version of this project is live at [this address](https://emperor-don-carlos.firebaseapp.com/home).

+Firebase hosting provides fast response times thanks to CDNs, HTTPS enabled by default, and support for HTTP2 push.

+The two main requirements of a PWA are a Service Worker and a Web Manifest.
+Angular has an @angular/pwa package that is used to automate this.

 ## Workflow